For many students, spring break is the perfect opportunity to let off some steam before the end of year testing.

 I mean who doesn’t like a good movie marathon?

-Plus, Red Box makes doing that so inexpensive.
+Plus, Red Box and all the streaming services make doing that so inexpensive nowadays.

 A great way to spend a fun family night together.
 Grab the popcorn!